Sachinaswal29/Stroke_Disease_Prediction/README.md

 **Data cleaning**
 •	Data was cleaned for missing data and null values.
 Missing data was dealt by removing the rows with null values or redundant values.

+ **Data analysis**
+•	There are three types of data analysis which is performed i.e.,Categorical feature analysis, Numerical feature analysis and Multicollinearity analysis.
+Data analysis is done to show us the hidden relationships and attributes present in the dataset which help the machine learning model to perform better.